DanielPullan/gmail-notify/README.md

 # Gmail-Notify

-Written by Dan @soundsarenoisy
+Written by Dan (danielpullan.co.uk)

-Project status: Not dead (April 2015).
+Project status: Not dead (Feb 2016).

 ### About Gmail-Notify
 Gmail-Notify was originally written to be used with a Ledborg.
 After mine died, I rewrote it to run on a Piglow instead.
 After buying a Pi-Liter, I instead decided to write Gmail-Notify versions for all 3 platforms.